na-na-hi/renget/archive/cloverlore.md

 A list of unique locations visited by guild members, or canon locations altered by guild members
 #####Capim Town Locations
 ######The Clover Guildhall
 Exists in Capim Town on the Grass Continent.
 Dorm rooms, the guildmaster’s office, a storeroom, a library, and a kitchen have been established as locations.
 Some form of treasury has also been proposed, but has not appeared in any stories yet.
-The guild has real beds, a supply of cotton, and some Frisms after the events of [Go to Bed](https://rentry.org/mo6os); blankets and pillows after [Go to Bed 2](https://rentry.org/2dvef); and a garden was built in [The Guild's Garden](https://rentry.org/me5gi).
+The guild has real beds, a supply of cotton, and some Frisms after the events of [Go to Bed](https://rentry.org/mo6os); (green) blankets and pillows after [Go to Bed 2](https://rentry.org/2dvef); and a garden was built in [The Guild's Garden](https://rentry.org/me5gi).
 The guild’s storeroom is full of junk and unlabeled boxes, with no organization [until Togetic arrives](https://rentry.org/9sy7z).
+It also has a mirror, a substitute plushie with a sewn up butt, and a box with "Reviver Seeds : )" scribbled over the label.
 ######Guildhall Layout
 ![Guildhall by Kiyo and Booker](https://i.imgur.com/ABnbwza.png)
 ######Blue Claw Inn